 The unique structure and functioning of the horse’s digestive system means that all horses are potentially prone to colic.
 However, there are some risk factors associated with colic that owners should be aware of:

 You can’t control all of these risk factors, however, being aware of them can allow you to adjust your horse’s management to help minimise their risk of developing colic.
 Supporting your horse’s digestive health may also be beneficial.
-Nutri-Gard Extra, Kentucky Karron Oil and B-Complete can all help maintain digestive health.
+Nutri-Gard, Kentucky Karron Oil and B-Complete can all help maintain digestive health.

 If you have concerns or more questions about colic in horses, be sure to contact one of our equine specialists for further advice.